 Figure 2: Percent current vs degrees (electrical) of error at rated torque.

 Iqds is the total stator or phase current of the motor.
 As the degree (electrical) of error in the commutation angle increases, the motor has to draw more current to generate the required torque.
-As this figure demonstrates, it is essential that the position of the encoder on the motor shaft not change to maintain proper stator field commutation.
+As this figure demonstrates, it is essential that the position of the encoder on the motor shaft does not change to maintain proper stator field commutation.

 Figure 3: Six pole motor stator showing 360° (electrical) between north and south pole pairs corresponding to 360° / 6 poles = 120° mechanically.